 If you’ve yet to grow a Crown Prince, I heartily recommend you try it next year as they’re easy to grow (instructions here) and are great for winter storage.
 If you haven’t grown them, try sourcing them in a farmers market – I bought my first one last year from a local organic farm gate.

-This is my third recipe for a squash or pumpkin soup on the blog and the tastiest yet.
+This is my third squash or pumpkin soup recipe on the blog and the tastiest yet.
 The reason I keep posting them isn’t for their amazing flavour – pumpkin can be quite bland on its own, more that I’m hoping it’ll encourage you to use the flesh!

 In my previous life before children, I’d scoop out the seeds and flesh before carving pumpkins and composting them.
 That was it.
 I was too scared to try cooking them and didn’t have a clue what to do with the flesh.
 In fact I have a vague recollection of thinking what a waste of food, there must be something I could make with it, but it wasn’t until I became a budget conscious mum and starting cooking more than mushroom curries that I found out what to do with it.